-Medicare is health insurance for people 65 or older, people under 65 with certain disabilities, and people of any age with End-Stage Renal Disease (ESRD) (permanent kidney failure requiring dialysis or a kidney transplant).
-There are multiple parts of Medicare, and different costs associated with each part.
-Below are some informational slide-downs that provide you with some basics.
-Click through each header to see the information.
+Medicare is health insurance for people 65 or older, people under 65 with certain disabilities, and people of any age with end-stage renal disease (ESRD) (permanent kidney failure requiring dialysis or a kidney transplant).
+There are multiple parts of Medicare and different costs associated with each part.

-What are the different parts of Medicare?
+What Are the Different Parts of Medicare?

-Medicare Part A helps cover:
+Medicare Part A Helps Cover:

 • Inpatient care in hospitals